 It's probably not considered very cruel, but the game offers you the chance to let Fist live, or murder him as being "too dangerous to be left alive."
-What probably makes it more cruel is that none of your companions object to his death.
+What probably makes it more cruel is that none of your companions object to his death, and if you bring Wrex with you, you don't even get the choice (since Wrex has a bounty on Fist).
 Same situation with the warehouse workers who hesitate when you show up.

 The renegade Shepard is generally a pretty terrifying person.
 Apparently pushing people up against walls/sticking guns in their faces is a normal way to end arguments.

 A subplot on Noveria involves a Corrupt Corporate Executive even by the standards of the planet, an Internal Affairs agent investigating him, and a Cool Old Guy turian with incriminating evidence against the executive.
 You could give the evidence to the agent and convince the turian to testify... or you could sell the turian the evidence, then tell the executive about the agent, who then calls her into his office to fire him, and they both kill each other.
 With Shepard calmly standing right outside waiting for them to finish.